Esketamine: Depression

 Expectations were initially very high for ketamine and esketamine for treatment of depression based on early small-scale clinical studies, with discovery of the rapid and ostensibly robust antidepressant effects of ketamine described by some authors as "the most important advance in the field of psychiatry in the past half century".
 According to a 2018 review, ketamine showed more than double the antidepressant effect size over placebo of conventional antidepressants in the treatment of depression based on the preliminary evidence available at the time (Cohen's d = 1.3–1.7 for ketamine, Cohen's d = 0.8 for midazolam (active placebo), and Cohen's d = 0.53–0.81 for conventional antidepressants).
 However, the efficacy of ketamine/esketamine for depression declined dramatically as studies became larger and more methodologically rigorous.
-The effectiveness of esketamine for the indication of TRD is described as "modest" and is similar in magnitude to that of other antidepressants for treatment of MDD.
+The effectiveness of esketamine for the indication of treatment-resistant depression is described as "modest" and is similar in magnitude to that of other antidepressants for the treatment of major depressive disorder.
 The comparative effectiveness of ketamine and esketamine in the treatment of depression has not been adequately characterized.
 A January 2021 meta-analysis reported that ketamine was similarly effective to esketamine in terms of antidepressant effect size (SMD for depression score of –1.1 vs. –1.2) but more effective than esketamine in terms of response and remission rates (RR = 3.01 vs. RR = 1.38 for response and RR = 3.70 vs. RR = 1.47 for remission).
 A September 2021 Cochrane review found that ketamine had an effect size (SMD) for depression at 24 hours of –0.87, with very low certainty, and that esketamine had an effect size (SMD) at 24 hours of –0.31, based on moderate-certainty evidence.
-However, these meta-analyses have involved largely non-directly-comparative studies with dissimilar research designs and patient populations.
+However, these meta-analyses have involved largely non-directly comparative studies with dissimilar research designs and patient populations.
 Only a single clinical trial has directly compared ketamine and esketamine for depression as of May 2021.
 This study reported similar antidepressant efficacy as well as tolerability and psychotomimetic effects between the two agents.
 However, the study was small and underpowered, and more research is still needed to better-characterize the comparative antidepressant effects of ketamine and esketamine.
 Preliminary research suggests that arketamine, the R(−) enantiomer of ketamine, may also have its own independent antidepressant effects and may contribute to the antidepressant efficacy of racemic ketamine, but more research likewise is needed to evaluate this possibility.